Skip to main content

 I am going to place something in your hands—it’s small, no larger than a hummingbird, with small bones and a fast heart.
 It is the dreams of a child.
 I am asking you to clasp it in your hands, hold the bzzz up to your ear, and listen to the echo.

 Look closely at your little hummingbird.
 We are locked into an act of theft.
 We are robbing ourselves of hope.
-We are stealing childhoods—we are stealing the magic a tree can make when there is a child in its branches.
+We are stealing childhood—stealing the magic a tree can make when there is a child in its branches.
 We are robbing ourselves of beauty and wilderness and sixteenth birthdays spent walking barefoot down Sonoita Creek.
 We are sacrificing rain.
 We are sacrificing soft-bodied creatures and things with feathers.
 We are supplementing ourselves with old ideas and zinc and manganese.

 On the Theft of Dreams